Doctor's Notes on Dehydration in Adults

-Dehydration is a state of fluid deficit, or loss, in the body.
-It happens whenever more fluid is lost than is taken in.
+Dehydration is a state of fluid deficit, or loss, in the body that occurs whenever more fluid is lost than is taken in.
 Fluid can be lost from the body through bleeding, sweating, vomiting, urination, or diarrhea.

 - diarrhea or vomiting,

-- simply by not taking in enough fluid to meet the body's demands.
+- simply not taking in enough fluid to meet the body's demands.

-The symptoms of dehydration may be mild or severe.
-Symptoms associated with dehydration include:
+Symptoms of dehydration may be mild or severe.

 Symptoms of severe dehydration include:

 - extremely dry skin,

 - sunken eyes, and

 Severe dehydration is a medical emergency.

 Treatment for dehydration involves restoring both lost fluid and electrolytes to the body.
 The exact treatment depends on the severity of the condition and the age of the affected person.
 Treatment may include: